 I am also working on a long-term project of a visual historiography on 'the photographical image of the mxther' in visual art.

-As an artist-researcher-writer-zinemaker-mother I advocate for womxn who are mothers and artists.
-Within the art world, the myth of the childless-artist still haunts artists who are/want to be a mxther/caregiver.
-This ‘ghost' needs to be dismantled to gain equal and justice positions of mxthers within the art world.
+As an artist*researcher*writer*zinemaker*stay-at-home-mother I advocate for womxn who are mothers and artists.
+Within the arts, the myth of the childless-artist still haunts artists who are/want to be a mxther/caregiver.
+This ‘ghost' needs to be dismantled to gain equal and justice positions of mxthers within the arts.

 With glowing love, Isabelle